These yummy peppermint drops were inspired by a recipe for Herbal Candy Drops contained in A Kid’s Herb Book, written by Lesley Tierra.

 - 1/2 teaspoon of peppermint extract (you can also use other flavors such as lemon)

 Here is where the book & I differ.
-They say to let it cool until 110 degrees then stir in the peppermint extract and pour 1/4 teaspoon sized drops onto a well buttered board or cookie sheet.
+They say to let the mixture cool until 110 degrees then stir in the peppermint extract and pour 1/4 teaspoon sized drops onto a well buttered board or cookie sheet.

 I find it easier to make these in powdered sugar molds.
 Fill a large cookie sheet or cake pan with powdered sugar.
 Using something small, like your peppermint extract top, make tiny indentations in the sugar.

-After removing from the heat, stir in your peppermint extract then pour teaspoonfuls of the hot mixture into the powder sugar forms and allow to harden.
+After removing from the heat, stir in your peppermint extract then pour the hot mixture into the powder sugar forms and allow to harden.
+(Use a heat proof measuring cup with a spout for ease of pouring.)